BY R.D. Miller

-These cards carries high annual membership fees, and that can easily amount to few pieces of checked luggage fees.
-Only few financial institutions control these cards, and options are limited.
+These cards carry high annual membership fees, and that can easily amount to few pieces of checked luggage fees.
+Only a few financial institutions control these cards, and options are limited.

-Decades ago, Caribbean and other poor and developing countries owned several local airlines with international routes.
+Decades ago, the Caribbean and other poor and developing countries owned several local airlines with international routes.

-Today, that once pride of the region is off the radar from poor management and privatization.
+Today, that once the pride of the region is off the radar from poor management and privatization.

 The only issues they have had were late arrival and departures, but if you were 5 lbs over in baggage weight, you were still greeted with a smile and you are on your way with that gift to a loved one.

-It seems even local government in these places has lost the ability to negotiate with these airlines as long as tourist are coming, while ignoring the amount of money natives who return on holidays spend in the local communities.
+It seems even the local government in these places has lost the ability to negotiate with these airlines as long as tourists are coming while ignoring the number of money natives who return on holidays spend in the local communities.

-Today, a two star hotel for a family of four vacation with kids under age ten in these islands easily costs over $5,000.
+Today, a two-star hotel for a family of four vacations with kids under age ten in these islands easily costs over $5,000.